opensearch-project/project-website/_community_members/asimmahm.md

 ---

-**Asim Mahmood** is a senior software engineer at AWS, focused on OpenSearch core search functionality and large-scale distributed systems.
+**Asim Mahmood** is a senior software engineer at AWS, focusing on OpenSearch core search functionality and large-scale distributed systems.
 He specializes in search performance optimization and Lucene-based implementations.
 When not improving search systems, you can find him exploring trails on his mountain bike.